jhaslowh/UFO_Attack/README.md

 Controls
 --------

-**In Level**
-1 ...: Toggle Editor Mode
+**Normal Controls**
 AWSD : Move Player / UFO
-Q ...: Switch Between player and ufo
+Q : Switch Between player and ufo

+**Level Editor Controls**
+1 : Toggle Editor Mode

+Editor Modes
-Mouse: While in Editor mode, use mouse to move ground vertexes  & scenery objects
+- Move Objects: Use the mouse to move ground points or scenery objects in this mode.
+- Add Points: Use the mouse to add ground points to the ground in this mode.
+Points will be added between surrounding points.
+- Remove Points: Use the mouse to select and remove ground points.

 Technical Information
 ---------------------